LongerR/Sublime-DV-Snippets/README.md

 DV-Snippets for [Sublime Text][sublime]
 ===========================================

-This is a Sublime Text package of usefull snippets for the Front-End development.
+This is a package of usefull snippets for the Front-End development.

+I'm using [Sublime Text 3][sublime3] and it works good.

 ## Installation

 This package is not in [Package Control][package_control] repository, so you can use Terminal and **git clone** to install it.
 Also you can go to `Preferences > Browse Packages...` in your editor and copy this bundle manually.

-I'm using [Sublime Text 3][sublime3] and it works good.

 Mac OS: